-3.2.2 FORTRAN-78
+3.2.3 FORTRAN-78

-FORTRAN is a high-level, general purpose programming language whose form contains mathematical statements and English words.
-The FORTRAN language allows programmers to write programs to solve problems involving mathematical and logical computations.
+FORTRAN is a high-level, general-purpose programming language in which mathematical statements and English words allow the programmer to develop programs that solve problems requiring mathematical and logical computations.

-The version of FORTRAN implemented for the Model 990 Computer conforms with the subset specifications set forth in American National Standards Institute (ANSI) publication USAS X3.9-1978 and is referred to as FORTRAN-78.
+The version of FORTRAN provided for the Business System minicomputers, referred to as FORTRAN-78, complies with the subset specifications described in the ANSI publication USAS X3.9-1978.
 FORTRAN-78 includes extensions to the ANSI standard subset that provide increased flexibility.
 Some of the more significant extensions are as follows:

 - Dynamic subprogram recursion

 - Optional array bounds checking

 - Variable names of any length

 - DO loop control variables of any numeric type

-- ACCEPT/DISPLAY video terminal handling statements
+- ACCEPT/DISPLAY VDT handling statements

 - Multirecord internal units with error exit

 - Mixed-mode expressions

-- Hexadecimal constants and assignments

-- Extended integer data type

-- Sixteen-bit, fixed-point arithmetic

-- Optional direct floating-point arithmetic execution on 990/12 CPUs

-- Character string manipulation run-time routines

-- Key indexed file handling run-time routines

-- Full ANSI standard version of the OPEN and CLOSE statements that provide the following additional capabilities:

-- Specification of file access privileges

-- Creation of temporary scratch files

-- Control of blank interpretation during formatted numeric input
+- Hexadecimal constants and assignments - Extended integer data type - Sixteen-bit, fixed-point arithmetic - Optional direct floating-point arithmetic execution on the Business System 800 minicomputers or 990/12 computers - Character string manipulation run-time routines - Key indexed file handling run-time routines - Full ANSI standard version of the OPEN and CLOSE statements that provide the following additional capabilities: - Specification of file access privileges - Creation of temporary scratch files - Control of blank interpretation during formatted numeric input